assafelovic/gpt-researcher/multi_agents/README.md

 - `publish_formats` - The formats to publish the report in.
 The reports will be written in the `output` directory.
 - `follow_guidelines` - If true, the research report will follow the guidelines below.
 It will take longer to complete.
 If false, the report will be generated faster but may not follow the guidelines.
 - `guidelines` - A list of guidelines that the report must follow.
+- `verbose` - If true, the application will print detailed logs to the console.

 #### For example:
 ```json